-Scaffolding failure can cause serious, potentially lethal injuries.
-When falls from height occur, a workers’ comp lawyer can help investigate the causes of the failure and pursue claims to help injured workers recover.
+Scaffolding accidents can cause serious, potentially lethal injuries.
+When falls from height occur, a scaffolding accidents lawyer can help investigate the causes of the failure and pursue claims to help injured workers recover.

 Scaffolding Accidents in the US